umdwr/teachinghub-v3/_sources/guides/writing/writ102.rst.txt

 Course Design
 -------------

 WRIT 102 (First-Year Writing II) is a theme-based, first-year, second-semester writing course designed to build on writing skills learned in either WRIT 100 or WRIT 101 and develop critical thinking and research skills appropriate for use in academic writing.
 The course pays special attention to developing argumentative skills, analyzing texts, and synthesizing information into thoughtful, coherent essays and projects.

 The five themes are Business, Environment, Food, Pop Culture, and Power/Privilege.
-Each theme will use different readings from different textbooks, but the learning outcomes of the course and the assignments remain the same.
+Each theme will use different readings, but the learning outcomes of the course and the assignments remain the same.
 The prerequisite for WRIT 102 is the successful completion (at least a D) in WRIT 100/101 or other similar course or AP credit.
 Classes are limited to 21 students.
 WRIT 102 is similar to LIBA 102 in that both fulfill the same requirements for graduation; Students will take either WRIT 102 or LIBA 102, but should not take both.

-Each WRIT 102 instructor will be assigned a subject librarian who can lead or assist instruction in using library services.
-WRIT 102 instructors should coordinate with this librarian by sharing assignments and learning goals.
-It is courteous for instructors to stay with the class during this instruction period.
-If instructors plan to miss class during this library visit, they should arrange to have another W&R instructor there.
-The librarians have also created `courses pages for WRIT 102 <http://guides.lib.olemiss.edu/writ102?hs=a>`__ which can be found here.
+WRIT 102 instructors have opportunities to work with subject librarians who can lead or assist instruction in using library services.
+Instructors also have access to classrooms in the library that can be reserved.
+Librarians can also share or create offline tutorials.
+The librarians have also created `course pages <https://guides.lib.olemiss.edu/writ102?hs=a>`_ for WRIT 102 for each theme.

 Instructors should hold at least one mandatory conference with students.
 It is recommended that this is done during the research paper drafts.
 Instructors may cancel classes to hold these conferences but cancellations should be comparable to the number of courses one teaches and should not extend beyond one week.

 As is the case in every writing course, peer review and timely instructor feedback are important to student success.

 .. admonition:: Sample Syllabus